sandeep9102/Fraud-Detection/README.md

                            ##SBI LIFE INSURANCE HACKATHON

-This platform is designed to detect fraudulent activities by leveraging advanced machine learning techniques.
-It is deployed on Vercel and consists of a robust backend that handles fraud classification and signature similarity matching through Similarity Score.
-The system verifies whether a given signature belongs to the original person or is a forgery.
+This platform is designed to detect fraudulent activities by leveraging advanced **Machine Learning** techniques.
+It is deployed on Vercel and consists of a robust backend that handles **fraud classification** and **Signature Similarity Matching** through **Similarity Score**.
+The system verifies whether a given signature belongs to the original person or is a **Forgery**.